laataiasu/laataiasu.github.io/content/post/2021-08-28-startup-nation-israel/index.md

 Chapter 10:

-- Yozma initiative: Government invests $100 million in 10 new venture capital funds, requiring representation from Israeli and foreign VCs, as well as Israeli investment companies/banks.
+- Yozma initiative: Government invests $100 million in 10 new venture capital funds, requiring representation from Israeli and foreign VCs, as well as Israeli[[Investment]]companies/banks.

 Chapter 11: